Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Implemented MagmaTide trap.
 Currently if it contracts, then the player will take no damage if they attempt to walk on top of the lava.
 - Added MoltenPillar trap.
 - Explicitly inlined the remaining trap setters and getters

+7/27:

+- Matches now leave behind an Ember even if used directly on top of an enemy
+- Water now makes the splash sound when poisoned